sidravi1/sidravi1.github.io/_posts/2019-11-10-logit-choice-model.md

 ![Taste variation results]({{"/assets/20191110_taste_variation.png" | absolute_url}})

-:)
+:D

-You can try to dial up the gumbel noise and try to break it.
+You can dial up the gumbel noise and try to break it.
 I found it to be pretty robust.

 **When taste change randomly**